Like GWS on Facebook

-For the past few years, much of my teaching has been online, and I’ve come to enjoy the format very much.
-It’s conventional wisdom that “online courses can’t replace f2f courses.”
-I don’t think we need to spend much time in that line of thinking.
+It's conventional wisdom that "online courses can't replace f2f courses."
+Maybe, but online courses offer many benefits—if they're done right, and for many people.
 I enjoy the range of students we get in our online courses—from all over the country and with widely divergent backgrounds and interests.
-I’ve also been impressed with how academically sound the students are.
 Our discussions are challenging and stimulating.
-As someone trained in literary studies, I’ve also been impressed with how well our written discussions proceed—reflection, response, questioning, disagreeing, changing—it’s rewarding.
+As someone trained in literary studies, I've also been impressed with how well our written discussions proceed—reflection, response, questioning, disagreeing, changing—it's very rewarding.

 I earned a Ph.D. in English, with a minor in feminist studies, at the University of Minnesota, in 1996.
-My scholarly work has focused on American, African American, and Native American literature, with an emphasis on race and gender, and I have articles in Contemporary Literature and African American Review, and another about Langston Hughes’ fiction that originally appeared in Black Orpheus and was reprinted in Short Story Criticism.
-My colleague Elizabeth Oakes and I founded and edited the Kentucky Feminist Writers Series, which led to three volumes, of poetry, fiction, and life writing.
-Telling Stories and I to I are still available.
-This series has been a tremendous experience and opportunity to meet some of the wonderful women writers who live in all parts of the Commonwealth.
+My scholarly work has focused on American, African American, and Native American literature, with an emphasis on race and gender, and I have articles in Contemporary Literature and African American Review, and another about Langston Hughes' fiction that originally appeared in Black Orpheus and was reprinted in Short Story Criticism.
+My colleague Elizabeth Oakes and I founded and edited the Kentucky Feminist Writers Series, which led to three volumes, of poetry, fiction, and life writing: Writing Who We Are, Telling Stories and I to I.

 Dr. Molly Kerby